 Progressive Fair Dinner

 Let’s face it, one of the reasons we love the Fair is the endless bounty of fried goodness that awaits us around every bend.
-Speaking of Buckeyes, have them deep fried!
+Speaking of Buckeyes, have them deep-fried!
 Want fried butter on a stick?
 They have that, too.
 It’s hard to settle on any one item, that why we opted to go with a progressive dinner.
-We visited a variety of booths and got one or two things and split them.
-It allowed us to try more of the scrumptious fair food.
+We hit the Ohio State Fair Food Highway which is lined with endless booths full of tempting treats.
+By splitting items we felt that it allowed us to It allowed us to try more of the scrumptious fair food.
 Wanna know what all we got?

 What I ate at the Ohio State Fair:

-Pork Tenderloin Sandwich- One of the best sandwiches I tried at the fair.
-You can pick yours up at the Taste of Ohio Cafe.
+Pork Tenderloin Sandwich- One of the best sandwiches at the fair.
+Pick yours up at the Taste of Ohio Cafe.

-Beef Brisket Sandwich- You want this to put in your face hole.
+Beef Brisket Sandwich- You want this to put in your face immediately.

 Thanksgiving at the Fair- We go this mainly for our little gal.
 Since I didn’t want to stuff her full of fried foods and sugar this was a great alternative.
 Don’t forget you can always bring food in for the little ones as well.